ckeditor/ckeditor5/docs/features/image-upload.md

 ## Quick feature overview

-Read our comprehensive blog post about [Managing images with CKEditor 5](https://ckeditor.com/blog/managing-images-with-ckeditor-5/) to find out more details about image upload and management and compare the features.
+Read our comprehensive blog post about [Managing images with CKEditor 5](https://ckeditor.com/blog/managing-images-with-ckeditor-5/) to find out more details about image upload and management and to compare the available options.